gsalibi/gsalibi.github.io/_posts/2020-07-02-apple-silicon.md

 Silicon will use the ARM64 architecture and will be produced by Apple itself.
 Intel processors are based on a complex instruction set (CISC), while the new Apple chip will use a reduced instruction set (RISC).

-This implies several differences: CISC processors have higher clock rate, are more expensive to produce and tend to be more powerful in performance.
+This implies several differences: CISC processors typically have higher clock rate, are more expensive to produce and tend to be more powerful in performance.
 However, they are bigger and consume more energy.
 Processors that use RISC, on the other hand, usually result in smaller, cheaper and less energy-consuming designs.
 This makes them widely adopted in the smartphone market.